A Wear app can work independently of a phone. Users can complete tasks on a watch, without access to an Android or iOS phone.

 - Dependent on a phone app

-If a watch app is completely independent or semi-independent, set the
+If a watch app is completely independent or semi-independent,

-value of the new
+value of this

 meta-data element to